tysun/derez/README.md

-# Obscura
+# Derez

 **"Shedding light on the black box of AI."**

-Obscura is a Python library for Explainable AI (XAI), designed to decode and visualize machine learning model predictions.
+Derez is a Python library for Explainable AI (XAI), designed to decode and visualize machine learning model predictions.
 It pioneers new methods for interpretability, focusing on deeper insights, enhanced visualizations, and actionable transparency.

 ---

 ## About the Project

-Obscura introduces a novel approach to explainability, addressing key gaps in existing methodologies.
+Derez introduces a novel approach to explainability, addressing key gaps in existing methodologies.
 It is built to:

 - **Deliver Contextual Explanations**: Generate explanations tailored to the specific context of predictions for actionable insights.
 - **Provide Hierarchical Interpretability**: Reveal relationships between features, not just their individual contributions.